material-motion/material-motion/specifications/runtime.md

       {action:"add", intention: Draggable, target: circleView},
     ]

-After committing the above transaction, the Motion Runtime's internal state might resemble the following:
+After committing the above transaction, the Runtime's internal state might resemble the following:

 ![](../_assets/TargetManagers.svg)

 Note that `Rotatable` is not listed.
 This is because we also removed any Intention named "name2" in this Transaction.

-The Motion Runtime is now expected to fulfill its Intentions.
+The Runtime is now expected to fulfill its Intentions.

 ## Fulfill Intentions